Towards Automatic Power Battery Detection: New Challenge, Benchmark Dataset and Baseline

 \subsection{Comparison with Different Solutions}

 We conduct thorough comparisons with corner detection, crowd counting, general/tiny object detection methods.
+All these models have been retrained on our X-ray PBD dataset based on their publicly released codes.
 Tab.~\ref{tab:comparison} shows performance comparisons in terms of eight metrics.
 Our method outperforms all of the competitors and obtains the best performance in terms of all metrics on the regular, difficult and tough splits.
 It is worth noting that the MDCNet achieves dominant performance in terms of the PN-ACC compared to the second best method CFINet~\cite{CFINet} on the regular ($0.9541$ vs $0.6881$), difficult ($0.7603$ vs $0.5426$) and tough ($0.5115$ vs $0.3276$) subsets.
 Fig.~\ref{fig:visual_results} illustrates visual results of the proposed algorithm on the challenge X-ray images with different complex interference.
 For regular examples, our model accurately captures the body of each battery, and completes fine semantic segmentation for all the endpoints of anode and cathode plates.
 For difficult examples, we can overcome most of the separator interference but still lose the sporadic plate that blends well with the separator.
 For tough examples, the plates are very dense and the roots overlap, which will result in multiple adhesions in the predicted point map.
 Fig.~\ref{fig:visual_comparison} illustrates the visual comparison of different solutions with our segmentation-based MDCNet.
 It can be seen that general/tiny object detection methods often suffer from missed and repeated detection failures due to diverse interference of the bifurcation, tray and separator.
 For counting methods, the density maps provide rough and overall location of the plates but can not explicitly show each plate one by one.
 For corner detection methods, the corner maps introduce a lot of redundancy and can not distinguish plate endpoints from general intersection points even if we have performed edge extraction to pre-filter a large amount of background irrelevant to plate endpoints.